appirio-tech/lc1-node-route-helper/Readme.md

 serenityRouteHelper can be used directly in other files.
 It exposes middleware functions which can be added to express ```request``` instance anywhere in code

 ```
-var serenityRouteHelper = require('serenity-route-helper');
-var routeHelper = new serenityRouteHelper();
+var routeHelper = require('serenity-route-helper');

 // controller validation
 // some validation logic
 if(invalid) {
   // the below will define and add an error object to request instance.
   // As explained above the default http status code for validation error is 400
   routeHelper.addValidationError(req, 'name is required');
   // calling next here will invoke the renderJson
   next();
 }
 ```